pronovic/apologies/.run/commands/README.md

 commands via `run_command` or tools via `poetry_run`, this happens automatically.
 If you are invoking `poetry` directly, then you must do your own error-handling.

+If you change directories as part of your command, you _must_ change back to the original directory if the command completes successfuly.
+This makes it possible to safely chain together multiple tasks and commands.